ikolomiets/protokol/README.md

 <a name="bytearray"></a>
 ### BYTEARRAY

-Similar to `BYTE`, Protokol's `BYTEARRAY` type serializes a property of `ByteArray` type directly to array of bytes.
+Similar to `BYTE`, Protokol's `BYTEARRAY` type serializes a property of `ByteArray` type directly to an array of bytes.
 But there's an important difference - array's size must also be encoded and prepend actual bytes data.
-This allows parser to know how many bytes to parse, and also create properly sized array to have them copied into.
+This allows the parser to know how many bytes to parse, and also create a properly sized array to have them copied into.
-To serialize integer number of array's size **Protokol** uses a technique called _Variable Length Encoding_ (VLE for short). **Protokol** also uses VLE for variety of its `List<T>` types to encode list's size.
+To serialize an integer number of array's size **Protokol** uses a technique called _Variable Length Encoding_ (VLE for short). **Protokol** also uses VLE for a variety of its `List<T>` types to encode list's size.
-VLE limits maximum size of `ByteArray` to 1Gb.
+VLE limits the maximum size of `ByteArray` to 1Gb.

 This is how you bind `bytes: ByteArray` property as **Protokol**'s `BYTEARRAY`: